 What do I mean when I say sensory input?

 Sensory input is referring to any sensation that stimulates our senses.
-This includes the five basic sensory systems of sight, hearing, taste, smell, and touch in addition to movement and pressure.
+This includes the five basic sensory systems of sight, hearing, taste, smell, and touch in addition to movement, pressure, and our inner sense of self.
 All of us are constantly taking this information in throughout our day and it directly affects our behavior.

 Have you ever gotten crabby after a long day of loud noises?
 Or restless in a board room after sitting through a long meeting with bright fluorescent lights?